dasisdormax/csgo-multiserver/README.md

 ## Usage, when fully set up

 * `csgo-server @instance-name ( start | stop | restart )` to start/stop/restart the given server instance respectively.
 The server will run in the background in a separate tmux environment.
 Please note that the selected _admin_ can stop the server to perform updates without nasty effects.
 * `csgo-server @instance-name console` to access the in-game console (= attach to the tmux environment) to manually enter commands.
-You can return to your bash (detach) by typing CTRL-D, a frozen server can be killed using CTRL-K.
+You can return to your original shell (detach) by typing CTRL-D, a frozen server can be killed using CTRL-K.
 * `csgo-server usage` will display detailed usage information
 * `csgo-server info` for information about copyright and license.